 1

-Well-drafted engagement letters that define the scope of your services, deliverables, limitations, and liability caps are your first line of defence against claims.
-Never start work without a signed engagement letter.
-Your insurer may offer lower premiums if you can demonstrate robust engagement practices.
+A well-drafted engagement letter defining scope, deliverables, limitations, and liability caps is your first line of defence against claims.
+Never commence work without a signed letter.
+Some insurers offer premium credits to firms that can demonstrate robust engagement practices.

 2

-Your professional indemnity limit should comfortably cover the largest single engagement you handle.
-If you're advising on a $2M project, a $500K PI limit is insufficient.
-Review your limit when you take on larger engagements.
+Your professional indemnity limit should comfortably cover the largest single engagement you undertake.
+If you are advising on a $3M programme, a $500K PI limit is inadequate.
+Reassess limits whenever you take on materially larger projects.

 3

-Many sole consultants assume their client's insurance will cover them.
-This is almost never the case.
-Clients' policies typically do not extend to third-party contractors.
-You need your own cover, and most clients will require evidence of it before you start work.
+Many sole contractors mistakenly assume the client's policy will protect them.
+Client policies almost never extend to third-party contractors.
+You need your own cover, and clients will require a certificate of currency before you start.

 4